giovanni-tafe/ipriot-project-carpark/carpark-prj-guided.md

 Now consider, between the `CarPark`, `Sensor`, and `Display` classes, which class is responsible for each of these pieces of information?
 There's no right or wrong answer here.
 But you should be able to justify your answer.

 Q. Which class is responsible for the number of available bays (and why)?
+CarPark.
+Because car park has the plates property which tells how many vehicles the park have.
 Q. Which class is responsible for the current temperature (and why)?
+CarPark.
+Because it's the class that updates displays

 Q. Which class is responsible for the time (and why)?
+Display.
+Because the time should be instantiated where the class runs
 --------

 ##### Detour: implement available bays